2020 Vacations at 2019 Prices - ends Sept 20, 20192020 Vacations at 2019 Prices - ends Sept 20

 Welcome to London.
 After checking into your hotel, the afternoon is free to enjoy a city that is famous for its pomp and pageantry.
 Perhaps relax with a walk along the Serpentine in Hyde Park or window shop in the elegant boutiques of Knightsbridge.
 Alternatively, you may want to stroll along the Thames to the iconic Tower Bridge and Tower of London.

-Drive to Stratford, beautifully situated on the River Avon.
-Visit the birthplace of William Shakespeare, full of interesting memorabilia and artefacts relating to his life.
+At 7:15 am, meet your Travel Director and journey to Stratford, beautifully situated on the River Avon.
+Visit the birthplace of William Shakespeare, full of interesting memorabilia and artifacts relating to his life.
 Continue on to York where you walk within the old city walls to the crooked houses of the Shambles and see York Minster, England's largest medieval cathedral.
-In the evening, join your Tour Director for a warm and friendly Welcome Reception with drinks and the opportunity to mingle and get to know each other over a pleasant evening of dinner and wine.
+Join your Travel Director for a warm and friendly Welcome Dinner with drinks and the opportunity to mingle over a pleasant evening of dinner and wine.

 Stop in Durham to see the castle and Romanesque cathedral.
 Then view part of Hadrian's Wall, Britain's most impressive Roman monument once spanning 80 miles from coast-to-coast, marking the northern frontier of the mighty Roman Empire.
 Cross the Scottish border to reach the elegant Scottish capital, Edinburgh.